My life in songs

 23 songs for 23 years.

 My love for music came from many sources.
 My mother telling me to listen to Moby Dick when she was driving me home from school one day made me appreciate drums in a song.
 My sister playing her music in the car gave me insight into what the cool, older kids were listening to.
-Being in ballet classes helped me see music as a moving thing, which is still part of how I discuss it in terms of shapes and textures.
-I don’t have synaesthesia, I just was a dancer.
-My weekly piano lessons made me realise how much effort goes in to mastering an instrument, so maybe on some level that makes me more appreciative of the craft itself in any context, because I have a glimpse of the work.
+Being in ballet classes helped me see music as a moving thing.
+My weekly piano lessons made me realise how much effort goes in to mastering an instrument.

 Velha Infância - Tribalistas

 This is one of the first songs I remember recognising.
-My parents would play it the car and I remember my mother singing along to it.
-I was so young at this point that I don’t remember many details but I do remember that in any car ride, when this song came on, my parents’s faces would light up.
+My parents would play it the car and my mother would sing along to it beautifully.
+I was so young at this point that I don’t remember many details but I do remember that in any car ride, when this song came on, my parents’s faces lit up.

 Heaven Help Us - My Chemical Romance

 I thought I was an emo kid because my favourite band was My Chemical Romance.
-In hindsight, I was really a metal head / kid, but I don’t have time to get into that.
-That being said, I loved My Chemical Romance.
-Their breakup was my first experience with heartbreak and I cried for 2 days.
+I loved My Chemical Romance.
+Their breakup was my first experience with heartbreak and I cried for two days.
 Everyone was messaging me, checking to see if I was okay.
-I wasn’t.
-One of these friends messaged me saying some other band (I forget which one) had also broken up 10 years prior and was doing a reunion tour, so maybe 10 years after MCR’s breakup they would do the same.
+I wasn’t. my CD-exchanging friend messaged me saying that System of a Down had also broken up 10 years prior and was doing a reunion tour, so maybe 10 years after MCR’s breakup they would do the same.

 Lo and behold, there they were in 2022, performing in Amsterdam.
 So I invited my emo friend, and we joined the crowd of colourful hair and black clothing.
 We sang so loud people were moving away from us – we were weeding out the weak ones.
 She did my makeup in the merch line and we made friends in the crowd.
 I screamed so much that my voice was gone for about 3 days.
 I lived my 12-year-old dream.